lxmcf/lxmcf.github.io/projects/index.md

 ---
 layout: default
-title: Home
+title: Projects
-header-title: Alex Macafee
+header-title: About Me
 ---
 # Work in progress!